cmiles74/spring-mvc-demo/README.md

 directory.

-The default `application.properties` that come with the project expect that the PostgreSQL database server will be available locally.
+The default `application.properties` that come with the project expect that the PostgreSQL database server will be available.
 You may use the same Docker Compose stack that you use during development.

      $ docker compose up -d